golang-leipzig/golang-leipzig.github.io/content/posts/meetup-20-wrapup.md

 > LiteIDE is a simple, open source, cross-platform Go IDE.

-A lot more topics were discusses, so [join our meetup](https://www.meetup.com/Leipzig-Golang) to get notified of upcoming events!
+A lot more topics were discussed, so [join our meetup](https://www.meetup.com/Leipzig-Golang) to get notified of upcoming events!